serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ---
-title: Separate Package and Deploy command, CloudWatch Log event support with Serverless v1.11
+title: Improved CI / CD support with new package command, CloudWatch Log event support with Serverless v1.11
 description: New package command, CloudWatch Log event support, and more in the Serverless Framework v1.11 release.
 date: 2017-04-12
 layout: Post